Role of electron-electron interactions in $M$-valley twisted transition metal dichalcogenides: Hartree-Fock Theory

 \section{Hartree-Fock Theory}

 In this section we set up the Coulomb interaction and derive the Hartree-Fock framework used in our calculations.
-Our theoretical framework is based primarily on the many-body perturbation approach for moir\'e systems from Ref.~\cite{peng_many-body_2025}.
-The starting point is the band-basis Hamiltonian
+Our theoretical framework is based primarily on the many-body perturbation approach for moir\'e systems from Ref.\ \cite{peng_many-body_2025,peng_magnetism_2025}.
+We start from the total Hamiltonian $\mathcal{H} = \mathcal{H}_{0} + \mathcal{H}_{\mathrm{I}}$.
+The non-interacting Hamiltonian is given by